COSC3020/theory-vs-practice-ziyuWang6666/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.
   ## Answer
   1. Asymptotic is just meaning growth this way, it's a kind of change.
-  Also, it removes the constant factor and lower order, it doesn't mean the exact number.
+Also, it removes the constant factor(c) and lower order, it doesn't mean the exact number.
 Because as n goes to infinte large, the constant factor and lower order are not affect too much.
+But when the input size is small, 10000*n runs faster than n, even though they have the same asymptotic analysis(n), which can be misleading.
-  2. Hardware and Platform Variability: In today's world of computer hardware things like CPUs, memory hierarchies, and parallelism can all affect how well a program runs.
+  2. Hardware and Platform Variability: In today's world of computer hardware like memory hierarchies, and parallelism can all affect how well a program runs.
 Even if you have the same algorithm, it might not work the same on different hardware or if you use different compilers and settings.
-  3. Different implementations take different amounts of time.
-For example, the expressions print(2+2+2+2) and print(2*4) both produce the same result of 8, but the multiplication expression takes longer to compute than the addition expression.
+  3. n0 must reach a certain number of n

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity